 If a student goes beyond their 3 year certification period, they are required to re-take the entire Wilderness First Responder (WFR) course.

-*A 1 hour lunch break is provided each day.
+*A 1 hour lunch break will exist during full days.

 The designated instructor for this course is Danika Gilbert.

-The total cost of this program is 750.00 USD.
-A 25% deposit payment of 187.50 USD secures your spot in this course.
+The total cost of this program is 850.00 USD.
+A 75.00 USD deposit payment secures your spot in this course.

 A deposit payment is due at the time of program booking for any MED Remote Medicine course.
 The remaining outstanding payment is due once 45 days from the course start date.
 If a course is booked within 45 days of its start date, 100% of the tuition is due at the time of course booking.

 All deposits are non-refundable & non-transferable.

 Any payment received more than 7 days past its due date will be considered delinquent and is subject to a late fee of 5% of the listed price.
 Any invoice more than 14 days past due may result in the cancellation of the related program or forfeit of said participants placement in the program.

 Cancellations made greater than 30 days from the course start date will receive all fees paid minus the original deposit.
 Cancellations made 30 days or less from the course start date will lose all fees paid.

 In the event of an unforeseen circumstance related cancellation (e.g. natural disaster), all fees minus the deposit payment amount will be refunded to all course participants.
 The deposit payment will remain active and useable for a future MED Remote Medicine course for up to 1 year from the original start date of the cancelled course.
 MED Remote Medicine holds the right to cancel a course due to unforeseen circumstances.